VIP Calculator

 How Is Your Body Shape Determined?

-Body shape classifications are determined primarily by proportions—the relative measurements of different body regions—rather than overall size or weight.
+Body shape classifications are determined primarily by proportions — the relative measurements of different body regions — rather than overall size or weight.
 Two people of the same weight can have different body shapes based on where their mass is distributed.
-Cultural standards and beauty ideals have varied dramatically throughout history and across regions, but underlying proportional relationships remain consistent.
+This calculator uses established anthropometric science to classify body shapes based on measurement ratios rather than visual assessment alone.

 Body Shape Categories Used by This Calculator